 |Gaelic Text By||N/A|

-From her poetry, we know that Sìleas was an ardent Jacobite and a Catholic.
+From her poetry, we know that Sìleas was an ardent Jacobite and a staunch Catholic.
 A number of her poems are of a religious nature, and there is a suggestion that she did not lead a strictly moral life in her youth, but that she later experienced some sort of conversion.
-None of Sìleas’s poems can be dated absolutely to before 1700, and so it is possible that she began writing poetry later in life.
-None of Sìleas’s poems were published, or, it seems, put in writing, during her lifetime, and the poems that have been attributed to her have been collected from the oral tradition.
-The earliest source of her poetry seems to date from around 1750.
-See the section in the Introduction on Her Poetry (pp. lviii-lxv), and the Table of Sources and Index of First Lines (p. xxxiii-xxxv) for detailed information on the sources of Sìleas’s poetry.
-The date of her death is also unclear, and has been estimated to have been around 1729 (see p. lxvi for further information).
+None of Sìleas’s poems can be dated with certainty to before 1700, which is consonant with with the hypothesis that she began composing poetry later in life.
+None of Sìleas’s poems were published, or, it seems, put in writing, during her lifetime, and the poems that have been attributed to her were taken down from oral recitation.
+The earliest source of her poetry seems to date from around 1750. Ó Baoill’s discussion of Sìleas’s poetry (pp. lviii-lxv) and his Table of Contents and Index of First Lines (p. xxxiii-xxxv) contain remarks on individual poems and details of the MS and printed sources for Sìleas’s poetry.
+The date of her death is unclear, but has been put at c.
+1729 (see p. lxvi for further information).

 |Contents||This volume contains 23 poems by Sìleas na Ceapaich, and Appendices I-III contain a further two poems that have been attributed to her.

 The main body of the work, Text and Translations (pp. 1-121), contains 23 poems by Sìleas.
 In this edition, the Gaelic text and an English translation appear on facing pages.
-This is followed by Notes on the poems, which inlcudes notes on subject matter and on terminology (pp. 123-82).
-There follows a section on Sources and Readings (pp. 183-221), which gives information on the sources of each poem, along with readings from the earliest sources of each poem where the edited text diverges from these.
-There is also a section on Metres and Tunes (pp. 223-247).
+Notes on the poems take up pp. 123-82.
+They give both historical and linguistic information.
+A section entitled Sources and Readings (pp. 183-221) supplies the readings of the editor’s source-text where the edited version diverges significantly, and significantly varying readings from sources other than the source text.
+A section entitled Metres and Tunes follows this (pp. 223-47).

-Towards the end of this volume we find five appendices, the first two of which contain additional works that may have been composed by Sìleas.
-Appendix I contains Laoidh nan Ceudfathan (pp. 249-50) and Appendix II contains Dh’fhalbh mo Rùn-sa air an Aiseag (pp. 251-52).
+This volume also contains five Appendices.
+The first two contain additional works that may have been composed by Sìleas: Laoidh nan Ceudfathan (pp. 249-50) and Dh’fhalbh mo Rùn-sa air an Aiseag (pp. 251-52).
 Appendix III contains An Obair-Nogha (pp. 253-54), the poem by George MacKenzie which prompted Sìleas to compose her poem An Aghaidh na h-Obair Nodha (pp. 76-83).
-These three poems are given in Gaelic only, with no English translation.
+The poems in Appendices I-III are given without translations.
 Appendix IV contains an excerpt from the ‘Particular Register of Sasines for Banffshire, relating to lands held by Sìleas’ (pp. 255-58), and Appendix V contains ‘Memorandum as to Invercauld and Camdels interest in Stradown 1712’ (pp. 259-61).

-Sìleas composed at least six poems about the Jacobite rising of 1715: Do Rìgh Seumas (pp. 16-19), Do dh’Fheachd Mhorair Mhàr (pp. 20-25), three poems on Latha Sliabh an t-Siorraim (pp. 26-31, 32-37, 38-43), and Do dh’Arm Rìgh Sheumais (pp. 44-49).
-In these poems Sìleas actively encourages the clans to rise up and fight for the Jacobite cause.
-In Do dh’Fheachd Mhorair Mhàr, we find ‘Crath do chìrean, do choileir ’s do chluas, \ Cuir sgairt ort gu feachd an taobh tuath, \ Cuir spuir ort ’s bi gleusta \ Gu d’ nàimhdean a reubadh, \ ’S cuir Mac Cailein fo ghéill mar bu dual’ (p.
+Sìleas composed at least six poems on the Jacobite rising of 1715: Do Rìgh Seumas (pp. 16-19), Do dh’Fheachd Mhorair Mhàr (pp. 20-25), three poems on Latha Sliabh an t-Siorraim (pp. 26-31, 32-37, 38-43), and Do dh’Arm Rìgh Sheumais (pp. 44-49).
+In these poems Sìleas openly incites the clans to rise up and fight for the Jacobite cause.
+In Do dh’Fheachd Mhorair Mhàr, the following lines are typical: ‘Crath do chìrean, do choileir ’s do chluas, \ Cuir sgairt ort gu feachd an taobh tuath, \ Cuir spuir ort ’s bi gleusta \ Gu d’ nàimhdean a reubadh, \ ’S cuir Mac Cailein fo ghéill mar bu dual’ (p.
 22).

 The two poems in which Sìleas offers advice to young girls on courtship are Comhairle air na Nigheanan Óga (pp. 6-11) and An Aghaidh na h-Obair Nodha (pp. 76-83).
-The second of these was written in response to George MacKenzie’s song An Obar-Nogha, which is given in Appendix III.
-In her response, Sìleas advices, ‘Mo chomhairle ’s an tìm so \ Do nianaig i bhith gu taidheach; \ Bhith gu teisteil diamhair \ Gun mhì-mhodh idir a ghabhail \ O na gillean òga \ Air bhòidhchead ’s am bith an labhairt, \ Ach gun dèan sibh còrdadh, \ Pòsadh is dol a laighe’ (p.
+The second of these was composed as a rejoinder George MacKenzie’s song An Obar-Nogha, which is given in Appendix III.
+In her response, Sìleas states her position: ‘Mo chomhairle ’s an tìm so \ Do nianaig i bhith gu taidheach; \ Bhith gu teisteil diamhair \ Gun mhì-mhodh idir a ghabhail \ O na gillean òga \ Air bhòidhchead ’s am bidh an labhairt, \ Ach gun dèan sibh còrdadh, \ Pòsadh is dol a laighe’ (p.
 76).

-Sìleas touches on the harp and its music in two of her poems, Cumha Lachlainn Daill (pp. 108-13) and Ceòl na Clàrsaich (p.
+Sìleas has the clarsach as her subject in two of her poems, Cumha Lachlainn Daill (pp. 108-13) and Ceòl na Clàrsaich (p.
 114-15).
-In the second of these, we find ‘Bu bhinn leam iuchair do theud \ Bhith ’ga gleusadh goirid uam; \ B’ ait leam do chom buidhe binn \ Bhith ’ga seinn làmh ri m’ chluais’ (p.
+The first is a lament for the harper Lachlann Dall; the second addresses a clarsach directly: ‘Bu bhinn leam iuchair do theud \ Bhith ’ga gleusadh goirid uam; \ B’ ait leam do chom buidhe binn \ Bhith ’ga seinn làmh ri m’ chluais’ (p.
 114).